volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl.md

     // One of the arguments from this list "outside_network inside_network" must be set outside_network = true

-    // One of the arguments from this list "all_services interface_services vip_services" must be set interface_services = true
+    // One of the arguments from this list "interface_services vip_services all_services" must be set interface_services = true
   }
 }